 You came and tucked me in when you were weary to the bone.
 You tried your best to get it right, and you apologized when you thought you got it wrong.

-I will never again hold you or anyone else to the impossible standard of perfect.
+I will never again hold you or anyone else to the impossible standard of perfection.

 You did an amazing job.

-Maybe one day they’ll walk ten miles in my shoes and they will know, but even if they don’t, I’m okay with that.
+Maybe one day they’ll walk 10 miles in my shoes, and they will know, but even if they don’t, I’m okay with that.

-You taught me how to be a mother, and amazing mother…
+You taught me how to be a mother—an amazing mother.